morgankenyon/OpenDataDisc/software/examples/02_accelerometer/README.md

 * When I uploaded my sketch, I got the following error:
   * "Failed to find MPU 6050 chip"
 ![error](image-2.png)
+  * `Failed to find MPU6050 chip`
-  * I had to tell the Adafruit library which port I was using.
+  * I had to tell the Adafruit library which pin I was using.
   * This was accomplished by the following line of code `Wire.begin(6, 5);`, see sketch for reference.

 Once I fixed all those things, everything worked.